-What is IMEI Number?
-How to Find Your IMEI Number?
+What Is An IMEI Number?
+How to Find Your IMEI Number on iPhone and Android?

-The phone device consisting of a SIM card is recognized by a dedicated IMEI number.
+A dedicated IMEI number recognizes the phone device consisting of a SIM card.
 IMEI consists of 15-digit numbers that are guaranteed unique and accepted globally.
 For your information, the device with two sim card slots will have two globally unique (15-digits) IMEI numbers.

-As mentioned before, the IMEI numbers consist of 15 unique numbers with an arranged sequence as WW-XXXXXX-YYYYYY-Z.
+As mentioned, the IMEI numbers consist of 15 unique numbers with an arranged sequence as WW-XXXXXX-YYYYYY-Z.

 The typical IMEI arranged sequence could be explained as follow:

-2. XXXXXX - the actual Typical Allocation Code (TAC) numbers are represented by this sequence.
+2. XXXXXX - this sequence represents the actual Typical Allocation Code (TAC) numbers.

 3. YYYYYY - identifies the specific cellular device

-4. Z - acts as digit checker, typically it is 0 for GSM devices
+4. Z - acts as a digit checker, typically it is 0 for GSM devices

 How Can I Find My Phone’s IMEI Number?

-The IMEI number is not only used when the device is stolen but also in the event when the error or complaint has to be analyzed by the device manufacturer or carrier provider.
+The IMEI number is used when the device is stolen and when the device manufacturer or carrier provider has to analyze the error or complaint.
 You can determine the IMEI number of your device either by:

 1. An IMEI universally accepted code - dial the *#06# virtually on any phone.
-You will not be required to send or press the call button - the IMEI code(s) will appear on its own.
+You will not be required to send or press the call button - the IMEI code(s) will appear independently.

-2. For an iPhone or cellular iPad device, you have to go to the settings app on your home screen.
-Go on general and tap about on the device where you will find a handful of information about your iPad or iPhone.
+2. You must go to your home screen's settings app for an iPhone or cellular iPad device.
+Go on general and tap about on the device, where you will find a handful of information about your iPad or iPhone.

 Similarly, scroll down to ascertain the IMEI number.
-Simply write it down in a safer space.
-If you are unable to use your iPhone or on it, you can use your sim card tray to find the IMEI number.
+Write it down in a safer space.
+If you cannot use your iPhone or on it, you can use your sim card tray to find the IMEI number.

 It is available on iPhone models starting from 6s.
 However, the IMEI will be available on the bottom back of the phone for iPad (consisting of the iPhone SE/older iPhone or an iPod Touch).